apache/openwhisk-wskdeploy/README.md

     git clone git@github.com:${GITHUB_ACCOUNT_USERNAME}/openwhisk-wskdeploy.git
     ```

-    You can now use `git push` to push local `commit` changes to your `origin` repository and submit pull requests to the `upstream` project repository.

 1. Add the Apache repository as a remote with the `upstream` alias:

     ```sh
     git remote add upstream git@github.com:apache/openwhisk-wskdeploy
     ```

+    You can now use `git push` to push local `commit` changes to your `origin` repository and submit pull requests to the `upstream` project repository.

-    Optionally, prevent accidental pushes to upstream:
+ 1. Optionally, prevent accidental pushes to `upstream` using this command:

     ```sh
     git remote set-url --push upstream no_push
     ```